-Fiscal notes must report fund or agency transfers that result from the proposed legislation.
+Fiscal notes must report fund transfers that result from the proposed legislation.
 Both sides of the transaction (Transfers In and Transfers Out) must be recognized in the fiscal note, resulting in a net zero fiscal impact.

-- 1. A transfer must be explained in the assumptions of the fiscal note and include the amount of the transfer, the funds or agencies involved, and if multiple agencies are involved in the transfer. - 2.
+- 1. A transfer must be explained in the assumptions of the fiscal note and include the amount of the transfer, the funds, and the agencies involved. - 2.
 A transfer must be included in the State Costs (Savings) Calculation Details table.
 The table should include both sides of the transaction (Transfers In and Transfers Out). - 3.
-For an Inter-agency transfers, all agencies involved in the transfer will be assigned to the fiscal note. - 4.
+For an inter-agency transfer, all agencies involved in the transfer, per the bill language, will be assigned to the fiscal note. - 4.
 The LBO will verify that both sides of the transfer are present in the fiscal note and that the result is a net zero impact on the consolidated fiscal note.